RimshaKanwal0/youtube-trending-data-pipeline/README.md

-# 📊 YouTube Trending Data Pipeline (AWS)
+A serverless end-to-end data pipeline project built entirely on AWS that automates the collection, cleaning, analysis, and visualization of trending YouTube videos from 113 countries.
+This project demonstrates how to integrate various AWS services like S3, Lambda, EventBridge, Athena, QuickSight, and SES to build a scalable and automated data analytics workflow.

-A serverless data pipeline that collects, cleans, queries, and visualizes trending YouTube data using AWS.workflow_diagram.png
+This is my first cloud-native mini project and reflects key skills in data engineering, serverless computing, SQL analytics, and dashboard reporting.

 ## 🔧 Tools Used
 - **AWS Lambda**: Python script to clean data